Starting Sleep Training? 10 Steps to Take BEFORE You Start

 2. Keep a Sleep and Feeding Log

 Chances are, your short-term memory isn’t quite up to par as a result of sleep deprivation: Your days and nights are going by in a blur.
-In order to figure out how to solve your child’s sleep problem, you’ll need to have a clear picture of what’s happening at bedtime and during the night, what’s working, what’s not, how your baby is responding, etc. Before starting baby sleep training, keep track by writing it all down for a few days or a week.
+Before starting sleep training, you’ll need to have a clear picture of what’s happening at bedtime and during the night, what’s working, what’s not, how your baby is responding, etc. Keep track by writing it all down for a few days or a week.
 Having a record in writing, instead of relying on scrambled mental notes in your sleep-deprived brain, will give you a more accurate picture of your child’s patterns and your own responses.

 Some parents find it easiest to keep a log for scribbling on right next to their child’s bed.
 Look for signs of his natural bedtime window.
 Jot down when and how often he wakes up during the night.
 Note what you did to get him back to sleep, whether you rocked him, nursed him, sang to him, or brought him into your bed.

 Once you start sleep training, continue the log.
 Tracking your child’s sleep patterns will help you figure out what’s working, what’s not, and what tactics you should tweak.